Supreme Federal Court: President and Vice President

 The President of the STF and its Vice President are elected by their peers for a two-year term by secret ballot.
 The incumbent president is Minister Luís Roberto Barroso.

 Reelection for a consecutive term is not allowed.
 By tradition, the most senior minister who has not yet served in the presidential role is elected as the president by the court members, to avoid politicisation of the court.

 If all currently sitting members have already served in the presidential role, the rotation starts all over again.
 However, due to vacancies caused by the compulsory retirement age and subsequent appointment of new ministers, it is very rare for the cycle to be ever completed.
 Some ministers are forced to retire before their turn for the presidency arrives, as was expected to happen with Teori Zavascki.

 According to the same convention, the minister who is next in the line of succession for the presidency will serve as the vice-president for the time being.
 Also by tradition, the elections of the president and vice-president are never unanimous, there being always one isolated minority vote in each election, as the ministers who are to be elected never cast their votes for themselves; such votes are cast either for the dean of the court its most senior member or for some other elder minister that the one to be elected admires and wants to pay homage to.

 The chief justice is also the 4th in the presidential line of succession, when the President of the Republic becomes prevented to be in charge, being preceded by the Vice President, the President of the Chamber of Deputies, and the President of the Federal Senate, as provided in Article 80 of the Brazilian Constitution.

 Current members

 The eleven judges of the court are called Ministers (Ministros), although have no similarity with the government body of ministers.
-They are appointed by the President and approved by the Federal Senate.
+They are appointed by the President and approved by the Federal Senate, with approval requiring an absolute majority of 41 votes.
 While there is no term length, there is a mandatory retirement age of 75.